House of Orange-Nassau

-Several members of the house served during this war and after as stadtholder ("governor"; Dutch: stadhouder) during the Dutch Republic.
+Several members of the house served during the Eighty Years war and after as stadtholder ("governor"; Dutch: stadhouder) during the Dutch Republic.
 However, in 1815, after a long period as a republic, the Netherlands became a monarchy under the House of Orange-Nassau.

-The dynasty was established as a result of the marriage of Henry III of Nassau-Breda from Germany and Claudia of Châlon-Orange from French Burgundy in 1515.
-Their son René of Chalon inherited in 1530 the independent and sovereign Principality of Orange from his mother's brother, Philibert of Châlon.
+The dynasty was established as a result of the marriage of Henry III of Nassau-Breda from Germany and Claudia of Chalon-Orange from French Burgundy in 1515.
+Their son René of Chalon inherited in 1530 the independent and sovereign Principality of Orange from his mother's brother, Philibert of Chalon.
 As the first Nassau to be the Prince of Orange, René could have used "Orange-Nassau" as his new family name.
-However, his uncle, in his will, had stipulated that René should continue the use of the name Châlon-Orange.
+However, his uncle, in his will, had stipulated that René should continue the use of the name Chalon-Orange.
 After René's death in 1544, his cousin William of Nassau-Dillenburg inherited all of his lands.
 This "William I of Orange", in English better known as William the Silent, became the founder of the House of Orange-Nassau.